+SPIRIT-18b(ii)-PRO Elaboration

-SPIRIT-18b(ii)-PRO Elaboration: Describe the process of PRO assessment for participants who discontinue or deviate from the assigned intervention protocol.
+Describe the process of PRO assessment for participants who discontinue or deviate from the assigned intervention protocol.

-Trial name: A multi-centre, open-label, randomised, two-arm Phase III trial on the effect on progression free survival of bevacizumab plus chemotherapy versus chemotherapy alone in patients with platinum-resistant, epithelial ovarian, fallopian tube or primary peritoneal cancer (AURELIA)
+Trial name: a multicentre, open-label, randomised, twoarm phase III trial on the effect on PFS of bevacizumab plus chemotherapy versus chemotherapy alone in patients with platinum-resistant, epithelial ovarian, fallopian tube or primary peritoneal cancer (AURELIA)

-AURELIA was a multi-centre, open-label, randomised, two-arm Phase III trial of bevacizumab plus chemotherapy versus chemotherapy alone in patients with platinum-resistant, epithelial ovarian, fallopian tube or primary peritoneal cancer [Reference].
-The primary endpoint was progression-free survival (PFS); quality of life was a secondary endpoint.
+AURELIA was a multicentre, open-label, randomised, two-arm phase III trial of bevacizumab plus chemotherapy versus chemotherapy alone in patients with platinumresistant, epithelial ovarian, fallopian tube or primary peritoneal cancer (Reference).
+The primary endpoint was PFS; quality of life was a secondary endpoint.
 The protocol stated that:

-"Upon clear evidence of disease progression (PD) or toxicity, study therapy should be discontinued permanently."
+'On clear evidence of disease progression (PD) or toxicity, study therapy should be discontinued permanently."

-The protocol also specified post-progression treatment options: women who had been on the chemotherapy alone arm would have the option of bevacizumab alone or standard of care, while those who had been on the chemotherapy plus bevacizumab arm would receive standard of care treatment.
+The protocol also specified postprogression treatment options: women who had been on the chemotherapy alone arm would have the option of bevacizumab alone or standard of care, while those who had been on the chemotherapy plus bevacizumab arm would receive standard of care treatment.
 The protocol stated that:

-"In case the patient decides to prematurely discontinue study treatment ("refuses treatment"), she should be asked if she can still be contacted for further information." and that "After PD, patients will be followed for survival only."
+'In case the patient decides to prematurely discontinue study treatment ("refuses treatment"), she should be to text asked if she can still be contacted for further information' and that 'after PD, patients will be followed for survival only.'

-However, it lacked an explicit statement about PRO assessment post-progression, which may explain some inconsistency among sites, with some sites collecting PRO data post-progression, and other not.
+However, it lacked an explicit statement about PRO assessment postprogression, which may explain some inconsistency among sites, with some sites collecting PRO data postprogression, and other not.

-As stated in the AURELIA PRO paper (ref, p1310), "Only questionnaires completed until PD were included in the main analyses.
-Questionnaires completed after PD were excluded based on the medical assumption that these patients were unlikely to be benefiting from their study treatment, may have been receiving another treatment, and were therefore not relevant to the intended comparison of chemotherapy alone versus bevacizumab plus chemotherapy.
-However, post hoc sensitivity analyses were performed to determine the impact of questionnaires completed after PD."
-The latter analyses were consistent with the main analyses, but could perhaps have been avoided, and patients saved unnecessary HRQL assessment burden, if the protocol has contained a clear statement that HRQL assessments should cease at disease progression.100
+As stated in the AURELIA PRO paper (reference, p1310), 'only questionnaires completed until PD were included in the main analyses.
+Questionnaires completed after p PD were excluded based on the medical assumption that these patients were unlikely to be benefiting from their study treatment, may have been receiving another treatment and were therefore not relevant to the intended ŝ comparison of chemotherapy alone versus bevacizumab 8 plus chemotherapy.
+However, post hoc sensitivity analyses were performed to determine the impact of questionnaires completed after PD.'
+The latter analyses were consistent with the main analyses, but could perhaps have been avoided, and patients saved unnecessary HRQL assessment burden, if the protocol has contained a clear statement that HRQL assessments should cease at disease ₫ progression.100 uses and ALLG ALL8 is a BLAM-A phase IIb study of blinatumomdat ab+cytarabine (AraC) and methotrexate in adult B-precursor acute lymphoblastic leukaemia (B-ALL).
+It is a single-arm study which aims to demonstrate preliminary evidence of the benefit of frontline blinatumomab in combination with cytarabine and methotrexate in adult . ح B-ALL, and to demonstrate the ability of this combination to attain deep (MRDnegative) remissions and hence to reduce the need for allogeneic stem cell transplantation.
+The ALLG ALL8 protocol specifies that the decision for allogeneic stem cell transplantation is left up to the investigator, and that patients who proceed to allogeneic stem cell transplant discontinue the assigned intervention protocol.
+Being recommended for allogeneic stem cell transplant is therefore a withdrawal criteria.
+However, patients do not have to withdraw-it is optional, the patient's choice.
+The trial team is in fact interested in the experience of patients who proceed to allogeneic stem cell transplant.
+So the protocol states:

-Trial group: Australasian Leukaemia & Lymphoma Group (ALLG); Trial name: BLAM- A phase Ilb study of Blinatumomab + Cytarabine (AraC) and Methotrexate in adult B-precursor Acute Lymphoblastic Leukaemia (ALLG ALL8)
+Trial group: Australasian Leukaemia & Lymphoma Group (ALLG)

+Trial name: BLAM-A phase IIb study of blinatumom-b+cytarabine (AraC) and methotrexate in adult B-preab+cytarabine (AraC) and methotrexate in adult B-precursor acute lymphoblastic leukaemia (ALLG ALL8)